sndrs/Inbox/README.md

 For Windows or Linux, you'll need to build it yourself.

-That's pretty easy though.
+That should be pretty easy though.
 Checkout the repo, then:

-`npm install`
+`install install`

 `make bundle`